 1.1.2 Mass Spectrometry

 For quantitatively characterizing the proteome of a sample, large scale measuring techniques are needed.
 Mostly, mass spectrometry (MS) is used, or more specifically, as for the data in this thesis, tandem mass spectrometry (MS/MS), which is often combined with techniques to separate the peptides like liquid chromatography (LC).
-In order to analyze the protein sample with MS, its complexity has to be reduced as much as possible, for example using LC [14].
+To analyze the protein sample with MS, its complexity has to be reduced as much as possible, for example using LC [14].
 As Han et al. [9] explain, the mass spectrometer then produces mass spectra, which have to be analyzed further.
-It does so by first ionizing the substrate, because it can only detect charged particles.
+It does so by first ionizing the substrate because it can only detect charged particles.
 Then, the sample is separated in the mass analyzer by the ratio , mass of the particles to their charge.
 The detector then quantifies the amount of a particle in the sample.
 The result is a mass spectrum, as shown in Figure 1.1.

 Because mass alone does not give enough information about a peptide to determine its sequence, tandem mass spectrometry is often used to gather more detailed evidence.
 In this procedure, particles of similar ratio are selected for fragmentation in a collision cell after the first round of mass measurement [14].
-In there, the substance collides with a gas to be broken down into smaller molecules.
+In the collision cell the substance collides with a gas to be broken down into smaller molecules.
 For proteins, fragmentation happens predominantly in their backbone, producing all possible sub-sequences of the peptide.
 This yields a spectrum that is almost unique for its protein, which allows for peptide identification using bioinformatics tools [2].

 1.1.3 Bioinformatics Tools